SLKone/SLKone.github.io/_industries/energy-and-resources.md

 layout: industry
 order: 6
 title: Energy and Resources
-subtitle: "In the evolving energy and resources sector, we help companies navigate industry disruptions, optimize operations, and drive sustainable growth."
+subtitle: "We help energy and resources companies navigate disruption, improve operating performance, and use data, analytics, and AI-enabled workflows where they strengthen execution."
 intro: "At SLKone, we understand the complex challenges facing the energy and resources sector.
-From upstream to downstream, we partner with companies to navigate industry disruptions, optimize operations, and drive sustainable growth.
-Our deep industry knowledge, combined with our data-driven approach, enables us to deliver tangible results in this dynamic sector."
+From upstream to downstream, we partner with companies to improve planning, operations, cost control, forecasting, and management cadence.
+Our industry knowledge, data-driven approach, and practical use of analytics and AI-enabled tools help turn complex operating priorities into tangible results."
-blurb-intro: "Transform your operations with SLKone's innovative solutions, designed to enhance efficiency and drive sustainability in the evolving energy landscape."
+blurb-intro: "Improve energy and resources operations with practical analytics, execution support, and AI-enabled workflows where they matter."
 landscape-title: "The Energy & Resources Landscape"
 landscape-intro: "The energy and resources sector is undergoing significant transformation, driven by:"
 landscape: